mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

 <iframe src="https://plum-aigneis-42.tiiny.site" width="750" height="1000" allowfullscreen></iframe>

+So, where are the most readers?
+Ann Arbor, Traverse City, East Lansing, Grand Rapids, Marquette?
+No, Redford Township, just west of Detroit.
+Congratulations to the [Redford Township District Library](https://www.rtdl.org/) for anchoring a true community of "bookavores."

 Here are the top ten University of Michigan Press books loved by residents of the best state in America:

 * *[Michigan Legends: Folktales and Lore from the Great Lakes State](https://press.umich.edu/Books/M/Michigan-Legends)*, by Sheryl James